Vegan Chocolate Pie

 - 1 cup vegan whipped cream

-Add 2 packages of tofu, 1 1/2 cups sugar, 1 cup cocoa powder, 1 cup melted coconut oil, 2 tsp vanilla, and 1 tsp salt to a food processor or blender.
+- Add 2 packages of tofu, 1 1/2 cups of sugar, 1 cup of cocoa powder, 1 cup of melted coconut oil, 2 teaspoons of vanilla, and 1 teaspoon of salt to a food processor or blender.

-Blend for 1 minute then scrape the edges and blend again until silky smooth.
+- Blend for 1 minute, then scrape the edges and blend again until the mixture is silky smooth.

-Pour into your chilled pie crust, smooth out the top and place back into the refrigerator for at least 6-8 hours.
+- Pour the mixture into your chilled pie crust, smooth out the top, and return it to the refrigerator for at least 6-8 hours.

-Top with vegan whipped cream just before serving.
+- Top with vegan whipped cream just before serving, or use my vegan whipped cream frosting that won't deflate.

 - Make sure to use silken tofu or very soft tofu.
 Firmer tofu will not be as creamy.